Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 c) in the Alps - for 100 years, in Japan - for 700 years, in the USA (on the dunes of the coast of Michigan) - for 1000 years, in the Arctic - for more than 5000 years;

-42. Secondary successions differ significantly from primary ones in that they begin in conditions of already formed soil, which contains:
+42. Secondary successions differ significantly from primary ones in that they begin in the conditions of already formed soil, which contains:

 a) numerous microorganisms (bacteria, protists, fungi);